Triangular tensors and set-intersection problems: Introduction

-As noted above, in this paper, we also prove new bounds for some generalizations of reverse odd-town problem.
+Having the slice-rank method and lemma for diagonal tensors, one may wonder whether it is possible to extend the method and lemma to the other types of tensors.
+To answer this question, the most natural place to look at, is the case of 2-tensors, i.e., matrices, and actually there is a fact about matrices that inspired us to extend the lemma to the other types of tensors in this paper.
+The fact that has been our starting point in our research in this paper is the fact that triangular matrices with non-zero diagonal entries are full-rank.
+This fact led us to define the new notion of triangular tensors which generalizes that of triangular matrices (2-tensors), and prove a lemma similar to the slice-rank lemma for them when the ground set $A$ is totally ordered.

+After having the new notion of triangular tensors and slice-rank lemma for them, naturally, one may look for extremal combinatorics problems that can be attacked using this new slice-rank lemma.
+Though, we have been unable to solve any extremal combinatorics problem using triangular tensors of order greater than two so far, to our surprise there are some well-known extremal combinatorics problems that can be attacked using triangular 2-tensors, and it seems that applying this method to them has been overlooked.
+For example, using this method, we give new and shorter proofs for some well-known theorems on set-intersections like Frankl-Wilson and Snevily with modular constraints, and some of the more recent set-intersection results of Liu~\emph{et al.}~\cite{liu2024snevily} and Heged{\"u}s~\cite{hegedus2024upper}.

+Among the four theorems that we give new proofs, the theorem of Snevily with modular constraints is a generalization of both odd-town and reverse odd-town theorems though in the latter case it gives a slightly weaker bound.
+In this paper, using some combinatorial arguments, we improve Snevily with modular constraints so that it gives the exact bound of reverse odd-town theorem.
+Then, we use this new theorem with some combinatorial lemmas to give new bounds on some generalizations of the reverse odd-town problem.
 In the generalization of reverse odd-town problem that we consider, with the notations as above, we fix a prime number $p$ and take $L_1=\cdots=L_{k-1}=\{0\}$ and let $L_k$ be a symmetric subset of $\mathbb{Z}_p$.
-Our results in this case, ~\cref{Generalized-reverse-odd-town,sharper}, improve the bounds given in~\cite{ONeill2025} and the theorem of Snevily with modular constraints in some special cases, respectively.
+Our results in this case, ~\cref{Generalized-reverse-odd-town,sharper}, improve the bounds given in~\cite{ONeill2025}.

 The remainder of this paper is organized as follows.
 We start~\cref{Pre} by listing required definitions and notation, then we give more details on the slice-rank method, and finally conclude the section by presenting our preliminary results.
-In~\cref{Main}, we present our main results including new proofs of the Snevily's theorem with modular constraints, Frankl-Wilson theorem, a result of Liu ~\emph{et al.} a new result improving the modular variant of Snevily's theorem in some special cases, and finally our new bound for some generalizations of the reverse odd-town problem.
+In~\cref{Main}, we present our main results including new proofs of the results mentioned above, a new result improving the modular variant of Snevily's theorem in some special cases, and finally our new bound for some generalizations of the reverse odd-town problem.